Arkaeriit/ajtcalc/README.md

 To compute a sub-expression first you can put it between parentheses.
 You can use `(`, `{` or `[` to open parenthesis and `)`, `}` or `]` to close them.

-#### functions
+#### Functions

 You can apply function on numbers or expressions.
-To do that you have to write the name of the function then it's attributes between parentheses, bracket or curly brackets.
+To do that you have to write the name of the function then it's arguments between parentheses, bracket or curly brackets.
 List of functions:
 * abs(x) : return the absolute value of x
 * floor(x) : return x rounded down
 * ceil(x) : return x rounded up
 * max(x,y) : return the biggest number between x and y
 * min(x,y) : return the smallest number between x and y
+* echo(message) : print message, ignore everything else
+* exit() : exit a shell
+* ans(n) : in a shell or in an interpreter, return the nth previous answer (starting at 0), if no argument is given the previous answer will be choosed
+* define(var,Exp1,Exp2) : replace every instance of `var` in `Exp2` by `Exp1`
+* solve(var,Exp,min,max) : solve Exp(var) = 0 with var being between `min` and `max`

+#### Comments

+If you put a semi-colon after an expression to ignore everything comming after the semi-colon.
+You can use this to put comment on your operations.

 ### Examples